lm2612/Tutorials/README.md

 ### Part 2: Classification
 We will use the Titanic survival rate dataset.

+#### Tutorial
-Notebook: Use python packages to compare different classification methods.
+Use python packages to compare different classification methods.
 We will build a logistic regression and classification tree and at the end we will compare their true negatives, true positives, false negatives and false positives.

 <a target="_blank" href="https://colab.research.google.com/github/lm2612/Tutorials/blob/main/2_supervised_learning_classification/2-Classification_Titanic.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-Advanced (Code your own algorithms): Code up your own logistic regression and classification trees.
+#### Advanced Tutorial (Code your own algorithms)
+Code up your own logistic regression and classification trees.
 For logistic regression, we will consider how to interpret the coefficients we have learned.
 For the classification trees, we will think about which variable to split on by considering which variable leads to the greatest reduction in entropy.

 <a target="_blank" href="https://colab.research.google.com/github/lm2612/Tutorials/blob/main/2_supervised_learning_classification/2-Advanced_Classification_Titanic.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>